SweetmanTech/myco-docs/README.md

 3. Make your changes and commit them
 4. Create a pull request with a clear description of your changes

-For more information about the Myco Profile Selector, visit the [GitHub repository](https://github.com/SweetmanTech/myco-profile-selector).
+For more information about Myco and its components, visit the [Myco GitHub organization](https://github.com/myco-labs).